 The Contractor shall manage application security for the MMIS systems to ensure access is available and appropriate to the role description.

-The Contractor shall staff the IME Core helpdesk during Business Hours, for MMIS, Imaging, and ELVS IVRS user technical assistance, to include but not limited to:
+The Contractor shall staff the IME Core helpdesk during Business Hours, for OnBase (until such time as the Agency has fully transitioned to a new workflow management system), MMIS, Imaging, and ELVS IVRS user technical assistance, to include but not limited to:

 Maintain a log of e-mail and telephone inquiries, including the user name, date of receipt, date of response, nature of inquiry, and disposition of inquiry.
 The log shall be made available for review by the Agency at any time.